Tax Questions & Tips

 • Income or sales tax paid for state and local purchases

-Charitable donations:
+Charitable donations

 • Records of cash donated to charitable organizations (churches, schools, etc.)

-• Records or receipts for non-cash charitable donations
+• Receipts for non-cash charitable donations

-• Mileage driven for medical/charitable purposes
+• Mileage driven for medical or charitable purposes

-Disaster Relief:
+Disaster relief

-• Location where you owned affected property
+• Location of where you owned affected property

 • Records of FEMA assistance